 Did I say iPesa wako na tabia mbaya?
 Well, the Okash app is the actual digital shylock.
-Their interest rates are high, their repayment period is so little, and they have rude agents.
+Their interest rates are high, their repayment period is so short, and they have rude agents.

 They will start texting you three days before your due date and threatening you on the due date.

 They will go ahead and call any contact on your phone.
-If you pick one of their many calls, they will insult you without even greetings.
+If you pick one of their many calls, they will insult you without even greeting.

 Only take their loans if you know you will repay them in time.